Precious Metals

 A precious metals IRA is an IRA account that holds precious metals coins or bars.
 It is exactly like any other IRA in every other respect, and is subject to the same rules and regulations as any other IRA.

-Precious metals IRA investors often choose to set up a gold IRA that holds gold and silver coins and bars, or a silver IRA that holds silver coins and bars.
+Precious metals IRA owners often choose to set up a gold IRA that holds gold and silver coins and bars, or a silver IRA that holds silver coins and bars.
 Some often choose to buy both gold and silver for their precious metals IRA.

 One of the advantages to a precious metals IRA is that it can be funded with a tax-free rollover or transfer from an existing 401(k), 403(b), TSP, IRA, or similar retirement account.
-That allows you to protect your existing retirement savings by rolling them over into a precious metals IRA.
-You get the benefit of owning gold or silver while not having to take a tax hit from distributing your tax-advantaged retirement assets.
+That allows you to help safeguard your existing retirement savings by rolling them over into a precious metals IRA.

 Which Safe Haven Is Right for You?

-The decision about where to move a 401(k) before a recession is a personal one that you as an investor will have to make, taking into account your own financial situation, your financial goals, and your appetite for risk.
+The decision about where to move a 401(k) before a recession is a personal one that you will have to make, taking into account your own financial situation, your financial goals, and your appetite for risk.
 There’s no right or wrong decision, and each potential safe haven asset has advantages and disadvantages that you’ll have to judge for yourself.

 Goldco 2025 Guide to Gold and Silver